Digi951/SoftwarePattern/README.md

 ### Facade Pattern
 Via this pattern, the client will get an interface to call for example just one method instead a bunch of methods of several subsystems.

+### Flyweight Pattern
+In case of creating serveral objects of a few dedicated classes, it can be used for memory optimization

 ### Proxy Pattern

 #### Protection Pattern